 Most dogs love toys.
 They shake, catch, roll, chew, and cuddle with them.
 Toys also stimulate a dog’s brain, keep them from getting bored, help burn energy, and comfort them when they’re nervous.

 But not every dog likes every kind of toy and not every toy can survive even a single play session with a determined pet.
 So we tested different types of toys with many different dogs, asking their owners to note the dog’s engagement, the toys’ durability, the overall value, and how easy they were for the dogs (and their humans) to play with.

-Of course, dogs are individuals too, so we didn’t give squeaky toys to dogs that hate squeaks or chewing toys to pups that wouldn’t chew them.
 During our testing we made special note of how dogs enjoyed toys compared to their other favorites, and how often a dog returned to play with the same toy.

 Thanks to their combined testing efforts, our canine crew came up with the best dog toys.
 Here's what they picked.